This function organizes input and output for the estimation of change between two

 measure(s) to use for change estimation for continuous variables.
 The

-combination of the three options (e.g., c("mean", "total")
+combination of the three options (e.g., c("mean", "total")).

-The default is "mean"
+The default is "mean".

 Vector composed of character values that identify the

-names of subpopulation (domain) variables in dframe
+names of subpopulation (domain) variables in dframe.

-If a value is not provided, the value "All_Sites"
+If a value is not provided, the value "All_Sites" is assigned to the

-subpops argument and a factor variable named "All_Sites"
+subpops argument and a factor variable named "All_Sites" that takes

-the value "All Sites"
+the value "All Sites" is added to dframe.
+The

-default value is NULL
+default value is NULL.

 Character value providing name of the survey ID variable in

-.
-The default value is "surveyID"
+dframe.
+The default value is "surveyID".

 Character vector of length two that provides the survey

-names contained in the surveyID
+names contained in the surveyID variable in the dframe data

 frame.
 The two values in the vector identify the first survey and second